dbmdz/solr-ocrhighlighting/docs/index.md

 }
 ```

+All this can optionally be done without having to store any OCR text in the
+index itself: The plugin can lazy-load only the parts required for highlighting
+at query time from your original OCR input documents.

 It works by extending Solr's standard `UnifiedHighlighter` with support for
 loading external field values and determining OCR positions from those field
 values.
 This means that all options and query types supported by the